microsoft/GraphEngine/doc/Config/config-v1.md

 <td class="tableblock halign-left valign-top"><p
 class="tableblock">Optional.
 Each server is associated with an availability group.
-This attribute specifies the identifier of the availability group that the current server belongs to.
+This attribute specifies the identifier of the availability group that the server belongs to.
 If not specified, each server will be in its own default availability group.
 Multiple <i>Server</i> nodes could have the same availability group.
 The servers within the same availability group correspond to the same server Id in <i>MemoryCloud.SendMessage(...)</i>.
 The <i>ServerId</i>
 parameter in the SendMessage method is the index number of the availability group.
-Note, when this attribute is used, all
+Note that when this attribute is used, either all the
-<i>Server</i> nodes within a <i>Cluster</i> node must specify the
+<i>Server</i> nodes within a <i>Cluster</i> must specify the
 attribute or none of them should specify. </p></td>

 </tr>

 <tr>
 <td class="tableblock halign-left valign-top"><p class="tableblock">AssemblyPath</p></td>
-<td class="tableblock halign-left valign-top"><p class="tableblock">Optional.
+<td class="tableblock halign-left valign-top"><p class="tableblock">
+Optional.
 Specifies the directory of the running Graph Engine instance.
-Useful for running multiple Graph Engine instances on the same machine (listening on different ports, or bound to different network interfaces).</p></td>
+Useful for running multiple Graph Engine instances on the same machine (listening on different ports, or bound to different network interfaces).
+</p></td>
 </tr>

 <tr>